 Adromischus marianiae var. immaculatus Uitewaal

-Adromischus marianiae var. immaculatus is a small, much-branched succulent with thick stems and fleshy leaves are arranged in a spiral on the stem.
+Adromischus marianiae var. immaculatus is a small succulent with thick stems and fleshy leaves arranged in a spiral on the stem.
 It is densely branched and constricted at the base.
-The leaves are oblanceolate or sometimes elliptic, more or less verrucose, and up to 3.6 inches (9 cm) long.
+The leaves are oblanceolate or sometimes elliptic, more or less covered with tiny warts, and grow up to 3.6 inches (9 cm) long.
 They often have brown or white raised and horny margins.
-Flowers are upright, up to 0.5 inches (1.2 cm) long, and have 5 fused pale pink to white petals.

 USDA hardiness zones 10a to 11b: from 30 °F (−1.1 °C) to 50 °F (+10 °C).